godelize/godelize/README.md

 If anyone can think of a good way to use this, please help yourself to the source code.

+## Usage

+At command prompt type: python godelize.py
+You will be prompted to enter some text:

 <!--
 <details>
 <summary>summary</summary>